ThingSet/thingset.github.io/docs/spec/v0.6/data_model/structure.md

 An underscore as the first character is used to identify [overlays](overlays.md), which are sections of data used to store additional information for original data objects, e.g. metadata, min/max values or configuration of report intervals.

-If used in the middle of an item name, an underscore separates the description of the item and the unit (also see below).
+If used in the middle of an item name, an underscore separates the description of the item and the unit (see below).
 No additional underscores are allowed in the name.

 By convention, data items (leaf nodes) use [lower camel case](https://en.wikipedia.org/wiki/Camel_case) for their names where the first character is a prefix as defined below.
 Groups as well as records use upper camel case names.